JoergBrueggmann/pwnedk/README.md

 Here: https://www.paypal.com/paypalme/sw4sd

-Dont be below 3.90 $ to avoid unreasonable fee overhead.
+Dont be below 3.90 $ to avoid unreasonable fee overhead, if you donate.

+Please, donate if you think that 'pwnedk' is useful to you.

 **Thank you!**